When it comes to money and improving your finances, where do you start?

 This lets you see a “real-time” snapshot of where you might be getting into trouble.

-You also have a tab that looks at your budget on a monthly basis so you can see the year in total.
+You also have a tab that looks at your budget on a month to month basis so you can see the year in total.

 Lastly, the budget allows you to specify the frequency of the budget categories.